Transitions Abroad Home.

 Mekong River housing.

-A huge pig on a motorbike
+A huge pig carried on a motorbike in a cage by a male driver.

 A huge unhappy pig on a motorbike.

-The constant beeping of thousands of motorbike horns jockey for space on tiny dirt trails, their riders all wearing the ubiquitous uniform America has gifted the world: baseball hats and sun glasses, or what seems to be our primary cultural contribution to developing countries after cigarettes and fried chicken.
+The constant beeping of thousands of motorbike horns jockey for space on tiny dirt trails, their riders all wearing the ubiquitous uniform America has gifted the world: baseball hats and sunglasses, or what seems to be our primary cultural contribution to developing countries after cigarettes and fried chicken.
 All of this is absorbed by the immensity of the jungle that towers over this giant ballet of life mere yards away.
-The jungle is a giant primal sentinel of natural growth standing as a bulwark against the encroachment of modern man.
-Should the people disappear for only a few days, the intensely aggressive horticultural herd would choke the mighty Mekong into a struggling stream.
+The jungle is a giant primal sentinel of natural growth, standing as a bulwark against the encroachment of modern man.
+Should the people disappear for only a few days, the aggressive horticultural herd would choke the mighty Mekong into a struggling stream.
 It is nature co-existing with man, but nature toned down to sub-combat speed out of deference for its inferior planet partner.

 Related Topics